 With a single member LLC ("SMLLC"), the rationale for limiting creditors' remedies disappears because there are no other LLC members to protect.
 As a result, in some states, personal creditors of SMLLC owners can exercise remedies not available to creditors of multi-member LLC owners.
 Kentucky has not made a distinction in how it handles cases involving single and multi-member LLCs.
 Thus it appears that creditors of Kentucky SMLLCs are limited to the charging order and foreclosure remedies described above.

 However, just because you form your LLC in Kentucky doesn't necessarily mean that Kentucky's LLC laws will always apply to it.
 It's possible that in some cases the LLC laws of other states would apply--for example, where an Iowa LLC does business or owns property in another state.
 In addition, the protections state LLC laws provide to LLCs may be ignored by the federal bankruptcy courts if a SMLLC owner files for bankruptcy.

-To obtain the fullest limited of liability limited liability possible in all states, an LLC should have at least two members.
-The second owner can be a spouse or relative, provided the second member is treated as a legitimate co-owner of the LLC.
+If you are concerned about liability protection from personal creditors. you should consider forming an LLC with two or more members.
+The second owner can be a spouse or relative, provided that person is treated as a legitimate co-owner of the LLC.
 If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
 To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage.

 Should You Consider Forming Your LLC In Another State?